Sunday, 21 June 2026

 Paradise Lost's top guitar solos

-Death Metal!
-The metal style Paradise Lost started with.
-Their music changed from album to album as their technical, composional and experiment capabilities evolved within the effort to find its own, unique musical identity.
+"Lost Paradise" the very first album saw a perfect balance between Death and Doom Metal, and the music changed from album to album as their technical, compositional and experiment capabilities evolved within the effort to find its own, unique musical identity.

 All of their songs are composed and written by Nick Holmes and Gregor Mackintosh.
 Aaron Aedy being responsible only for the rhythm and acoustic guitar duties.